How We Got Started

 Strong Roots, Strong Community

-Down North Meridian Street, right across from Valley Center Middle School, there is a growing business waiting to be discovered by the small town of Valley Center.
+A little farther west from the 5th and Broadway intersection, there is a growing business waiting to be discovered by the small town of Valley Center.
 Born from a need for healthier food and built on the foundation that natural is important, Strong Roots Healthy Farming LLC is attempting to build a name for itself.
-Though this small, urban farm has less than an acre of land, it produces enough vegetables to supply local businesses and farmer’s markets with fresh produce year-round.
+Though this small, urban farm only has 10 acres of land, it produces enough vegetables to supply local businesses and farmer’s markets with fresh produce year-round.

 The Molellos are a family of five who moved to Valley Center in September of 2016 with a vision to create a farm that supported their beliefs about eating wholesome food, protecting the environment, and creating a sustainable lifestyle.
 The Molello family discovered the health benefits of growing pure, unadulterated food from their own yard when Josh Molello, the father and spouse of the family, started to have blood-pressure and gastrological issues in 2014.
 “I was scared, you know?”
 Josh explains.
 “My health issues led to anxiety issues and my anxiety issues led to social issues, and my social issues led to depression.
 I mean…something had to change.”

-In April of 2017, Strong Roots made it’s first appearance at the Kansas Grown Farmer’s Market.
+In April 2017, Strong Roots made its first appearance at the Kansas Grown Farmer’s Market.
 They quickly became popular for their sweet Emperor spinach and their peppery Pink Lady Radishes.
-Those products were just the beginning; soon Strong Roots had a long list of products they could claim were specialties: Soyu Long cucumbers, El Jefe jalapeños, Nash’s Kale, Mizuna, Kolibri kohlrabi, & Niseko salad turnips.
+Those products were just the beginning; soon Strong Roots had a long list of products they could claim were specialties: Soyu Long cucumbers, El Jefe jalapeños, Nash’s Kale, Mizuna, Kolibri kohlrabi, Niseko salad turnips & best of all…the salad mix!
 By late 2017, Strong Roots was making appearances at Firefly Farms Market, the Keiche Market, and the Old Town Market as well.
 These appearances opened the door for an even bigger opportunity…the restaurant industry.
 “The need for fresh, local produce in bigger city areas like Wichita is growing substantially,” said Cindy Molello (mother and spouse of the family).
 “Our society doesn’t need more buildings, more shopping, more highways.
 We need land to build more farms and parks and biking trails.”